pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/amazon_web_services/aws-deploy-pachyderm.md

         storage:
           amazon:
             bucket: blah
+            region: us-east-2
             # this is an example access key ID taken from https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html
             id: AKIAIOSFODNN7EXAMPLE

             # this is an example secret access key taken from https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html
             secret: wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
-            region: us-east-2

       postgresql:
         persistence:
           size: 500Gi
       ```

-Check the [list of all available helm values](../../../../reference/helm_values/) at your disposal in our reference documentation.
+Check the [list of all available helm values](../../../../reference/helm_values/) at your disposal in our reference documentation or on [github](https://github.com/pachyderm/pachyderm/blob/master/etc/helm/pachyderm/values.yaml).

 ### Deploy Pachyderm On The Kubernetes Cluster

-- Now you can deploy a Pachyderm cluster by running this command:
+- You can now deploy a Pachyderm cluster by running this command:

       ```shell
       $ helm repo add pach https://helm.pachyderm.com